michaljanocko/schemawax/README.md

 ### _Decoder_`.andThen` & chaining

-If the built-in types in JSON aren't enough for you can extend the provided decoders.
+If the built-in types in JSON aren't enough for you, you can extend the provided decoders.
 Let's say you want to decode a `Date` from an ISO string.

 ```ts
 const dateDecoder = D.string.andThen(date => new Date(date))